CodeupClassroom/venus-modified-lessons/restblog/v-security/19-implementing-oauth.md

 ***PAY CLOSE ATTENTION*** to details in this lesson.
 Naming, placement, and ordering are paramount!

-**IMPORTANT:** You may need some additional classes in your `errors` package for this lesson.
+## **IMPORTANT:** You WILL need some additional classes in your `errors` package for this lesson.
 Please check with your instructor before proceeding!

 ---
 ### The following are user stories to be implemented in your application